-In Play: These are the cards on the table in front of you, showing your Class and Accent (if any) and the Items you are carrying.
-Continuing Curses and some other cards also stay on the table after you play them.
+In Play: These are the cards on the table in front of you, showing your Class and Styles (if any) and the Items you are carrying.
+Continuing Traps and some other cards also stay on the table after you play them.
+Cards in play are public information and must be visible to other players.